lahdekorpi/blipfoto-backup/README.md

 For example, with Ubuntu:

 `sudo apt-get -y install git php5-cli curl php5-curl`

+With OS X, you'll need to install either "Command lLine Tools" from Apple's developer website.
+Alternatively install Git from http://git-scm.com/download/mac Or with Homebrew.

 Hi-res photos not available (restriction in the API, there's nothing I can do about that).
 Pulling photos, even your own might break Blipfoto's terms of use.
 I take no responsibility for the use of this tool, use at your own caution.